 How did the Women’s Barbell Classic Originate?

-These two ladies brought their heads, ideas and passions together to create the first ever women’s only powerlifting meet in the state of Iowa that focuses each year on giving back to a local cause.
-Read below each of their missions that helped create what is known today as the Women’s Barbell Classic.
+These two ladies brought their heads, ideas and passions together to create the first ever women’s only powerlifting meet in the state of Iowa that focuses on giving back to their community.

-Shortly after graduating chiropractic school in 2010 I moved back to the Des Moines area.
-In school I spent a lot of my time in the rehabilitation department learning how the body is designed to move.
+After graduating chiropractic school in 2010 I moved back to the Des Moines area.
 My passion for the human body lead me to meet Wesley Keith, the owner of 22nd Street Barbell.
-He was the first person who not only encouraged me to lift weights, but to lift heavy weights to attain my goals.
-Needless to say I jumped in and have never looked back.
-Today I not only train clients at 22nd Street Barbell, but I also direct 2 powerlifting meets a year for the gym.
+I was immersed in a culture that not only encouraged me to lift weights, but to lift heavy weights to attain my goals.
+Today I continue to call 22nd Street Barbell my home.

 The Women’s Barbell Classic is one of my proudest accomplishments alongside my great friend and co-founder Annie.
 It was created because in my heart I felt our community need it.
 Women needed this!
 They needed to understand the power a barbell has not only physically, but mentally and emotionally.
 Little did we know it would do so much more than either of us had ever imaged.

-It created positivity that spread through the community and local gyms like wild fire.
-We brought together women from all walks of life and different abilities under 1 roof who encouraged and supported others they had met minutes before.
-Genuine compassion for another as they hit the platform while seconds later to step on the platform themselves scared out of their mind to crush a weight they never thought possible.
+It has created positivity that spread through our community and local gyms.
+By bringing together women from all walks of life and different abilities to encouraged and support each other.
+Genuine compassion for another as they hit the platform while seconds later to step on the platform themselves to attempt a weight they never thought possible.
 Being strong and vulnerable while hundreds watched and cheered.
-High fives, fist bumps, applause and cheer from the crowd were contagious.
+High fives, fist bumps, applause and cheer from the crowd are contagious.
 Accomplishing more than your mind has limited you to in past all while raising money for a great local cause!
-The flood gates with tears of joy were opened for so many.
-Myself included!
-Come to find out selfishly the Women’s Barbell Classic created a movement that made me a better person and I met so many great people that reminded me how wonderful our Des Moines community is.
-I am proud an honored to be a part of the movement and can’t wait for what each year has to bring.
+Tears of joy are a common sight.
+Come to find out selfishly the Women’s Barbell Classic created a movement that made me a better person.
+I have met so many great people that reminded me how wonderful our Des Moines community is.
+I am proud and honored to be a part of the movement and can’t wait for what each year has to bring.

 I’m a personal trainer and mom to three kiddos who have logged many wo(man) hours in the weight room.
 I fell in love with powerlifting about 5 years ago shortly after joining 22nd Street Barbell, but in the past year tried my hand at Crossfit.
 I love both so don’t make me pick sides.